sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/configuration.rst

 The account SID, auth token, and sending phone number are all pieces of data related to the Twilio account.
-The parameter extractor implementation should be one that supplies parameters of type `SmsParameters <apidocs/com/sitewhere/spi/device/provisioning/sms/SmsParameters.html>`_ which is used by the delivery provider to determine the SMS phone number to deliver the command to.
+The parameter extractor implementation should be one that supplies parameters of type SmsParameters which is used by the delivery provider to determine the SMS phone number to deliver the command to.

 ------------------------
 Inbound Processing Chain
 ------------------------
-After data has been converted into SiteWhere device events by event sources, the default provisioning implementation (`DefaultDeviceProvisioning <apidocs/com/sitewhere/spi/device/provisioning/DefaultDeviceProvisioning.html>`_) queues up events to be processed by the **inbound processing chain**.
-The chain is a series of **inbound event processors** (implementing `IInboundEventProcessor <apidocs/com/sitewhere/spi/device/event/processor/IInboundEventProcessor.html>`_) that each handle the inbound events in series.
+After data has been converted into SiteWhere device events by event sources, the default provisioning implementation (DefaultDeviceProvisioning.html) queues up events to be processed by the **inbound processing chain**.
+The chain is a series of **inbound event processors** (implementing `IInboundEventProcessor <../apidocs/com/sitewhere/spi/device/event/processor/IInboundEventProcessor.html>`_) that each handle the inbound events in series.
 New inbound event processors can be added to the chain to augment the existing functionality.
 For instance, a metrics processor could keep count of events processed per second.